Is the Bible the Word of God?

 16 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; 17 so that the man of God may be adequate, equipped for every good work.
 2 Timothy 3:16-17

-There are many ideas as to what the phrase, “All Scripture is inspired by God” actually means.
-The word inspiration has several meanings in the English language.
-It can mean a process of mental stimulation to perform some creative work, and it can also refer to inhaling a breath of air into the body.
+There are many ideas about what the phrase “All Scripture is inspired by God” means.
+The word inspiration has several meanings in English.
+It can refer to mental stimulation for creative work, and it can also mean inhaling air into the body.
 These are not what the Apostle Paul means here in his letter to Timothy.
-First, notice that it is the Scripture that is inspired and not a person.
+First, notice that it is the Scripture that is inspired, not a person.
 Inspiration here does not mean breathing in, but rather that God breathed out the Scripture.
 While this is not fully explained in the Bible, we must conclude that it was a supernatural process completely directed by the Holy Spirit.
 It was neither man’s idea nor his prerogative to determine the content of the Scriptures.

 The Apostle Peter says it this way -